-Prerequisite: FRN 122 or consent
+Prerequisites: FRN 122 or consent

-Conversations and readings emphasize cultural aspects of French and continue the work done in French 111 and French 122.
-Students with good high school backgrounds in French may be eligible for admission without French 111 and 122.
+A review of first year French language and culture, as well as an introduction to business and commercial French.
+Students with good high school backgrounds or previous language experience in French may be eligible for admission without French 111 and 122.